Tanzania

 |

-EPC is approximately seven times cheaper than kerosene, ten times cheaper than gas and thirteen times cheaper than charcoal for boiling heavy foods based on existing market prices in Tanzania. |
+The cost saving depends on the price of the electricity.
+In Tanzania, the EPC was approximately 7 times cheaper than kerosene, 10 times cheaper than LPG, and 13times cheaper than charcoal for boiling heavy foods, based on 2020 market prices of the electricity. |

-EPC costs about twice as much an electric hotplate.
-Market price in Tanzania range from 180,000 to 250,000 Tsh (USD 77 to 107) for quality EPC with capacity of 4, to 6 litres depending on a point along the market chain the appliances are procured by an end-user. |
+EPC costs about twice as much as an electric hotplate.
+Market prices in Tanzania range from Tsh 180,000 to 250,000 (USD 77 to 107) for quality EPCs with capacities of 4- to 6 liters, depending on the point along the market chain at which the appliance is bought by end-user. |

-About 5 to 6 years.
+About five to six years. |

 Requires replacement of rubber seal on the lid after being used for some time. |

-Electricity from grid, mini-grid and solar home systems can be used. |
+Electricity from grid, mini-grid, and solar home systems can be used. |

 Use only one type of pot.
-Not suitable for some food like nyama choma, chapatti and deep frying.
+Not suitable for some food like nyama choma, chapatti, and deep frying.
 Looks complicated at first. |

-"Most of them imported from China, Japan, South Africa, Europe, etc. and distributed by various companies including SESCOM in Tanzania.
-To produce EPC you need investment to establish a factory."
+Most of them are imported from China, Japan, South Africa, Europe, etc., and distributed by various companies including SESCOM in Tanzania.
+To produce EPCs, you need investment to establish a factory. |

 |